alexjamesmacpherson/pacman/README.md

 ## Compiling the Project
 #### Windows:
 The project was developed on Windows, requiring MingW64 (Git BASH) to both compile and run.
+To compile the project:
 > make -f Makefile coursework

 #### Linux:
-A slightly modified Makefile is required to compile on Linux.
+A slightly modified Makefile is required to compile on Linux:
 > make -f Makefile.linux coursework

 ## Running the Project: